St. Mildred's-Lightbourn School: Junior school

-The junior school program spans from pre-school to Grade 5.
+The junior school program spans from Junior Kindergarten to Grade 5.
 Academic programs include literacy, mathematics, science, social science, French, and religion, while the arts program consists of music and visual arts classes, as well as several performance opportunities.
 All junior school students participate in a physical education class, and students may join several extracurricular sports, such as hockey, soccer, swimming, frisbee, basketball, cross-country, and track and field.

-Community events include: United Way Week, which raises money for the United Way of Oakville; a day to raise money for UNICEF on Halloween; and collection of new school supplies for KidsFest Canada.

-SMLS also has several extracurriculars.
-One activity is the FIRST LEGO League (FLL), the "little league" of robotics, where students work as a team to build a robot and compete in a friendly, FIRST robotics event.
-Several activities are part of the Global Studies program.
-The school participates in The Duke of Edinburgh's Award Program.
-SMLS students must complete the requirements for the Bronze level, and are encouraged to continue on to the Silver and Gold levels.
-The school is also a member of the international Round Square Program; thus, it has Round Square based activities, workshops, speakers and curriculum, though it is not offered to grades 6-S2.

 Middle school

 The middle school program covers Grade 6 (MS6) to Grade 8 (MS8) and balances traditional core concept teaching with inquiry-based and project learning that integrates themes across multiple subject areas.
 Throughout the year, girls have the opportunity to participate in a variety of opportunities to test their academic abilities which, depending on the year, include challenges such as math contests, bridge building, the Spelling Bee of Canada, the CIS Junior Speech Competition, Kids Lit Quiz, music festivals, dance festivals, and more.
 There are also opportunities to reach ahead and take Grade 9 courses, for further challenge.

-Students may travel locally, outside the province, and/or internationally through the Global Studies Department.
+Students may travel locally, outside the province, and/or internationally through the Global Citizenship Department.